Creator: Rick Moranis

 - Fun Personified: It shows when he hosted the 2nd episode of the 15th season of Saturday Night Live.
 He gets to dance, play the guitar, play the saxophone, run the camera, help Jon Lovitz iron his pants, play with the effects machine, help a woman apply make-up, and deliver a baby (not a real one, though).

 - Older Than They Look: In his 20's and 30's, he looked about a decade or two younger than he actually was.
 Plus, he portrayed the comic book character Henry (a young boy) in this SCTV sketch.

 - Pint-Sized Powerhouse: Rick is exactly 163 cm, or 5'4'', in height, and spends free time playing hockey.

 - Sesame Street Cred: Appeared in two Sesame Street skits in 1996, as well as guest-starring on Muppets Tonight.

 - Star-Making Role: Made it big on SCTV with characters such as Bob McKenzie and Gerry Todd.
-And as for the big screen, it's his role as Seymour in Little Shop of Horrors.
+And as for the big screen, it's his role as Louis in Ghostbusters.

 - The Southpaw